snorkyware/ValheimPlus/CONTRIBUTING.md

 1. Define Environment Variable `VALHEIM_INSTALL` with path to Valheim Install Directory
    - example: `setx VALHEIM_INSTALL "C:\Program Files\Steam\steamapps\common\Valheim" /M`

-## Debugging with dnSpy

-Thanks to mono and unity-mono being open source, we patched and compiled our own mono runtime and enabled actual live debugging of the game and the mod itself with dnSpy.

-1. Download [dnSpy-net-win64](https://github.com/dnSpy/dnSpy/releases) and extract the exe.
-2. Load all assemblies from \<Valheim>\unstripped_corlib into dnSpy (just drag&drop the folder onto it).
-3. Load all assembly_* from \<Valheim>\valheim_Data\Managed into dnSpy (*do not load the publicized ones, they will not be loaded into the process and therefore can not be debugged*).
-4. Load ValheimPlus.dll from \<Valheim>\BepInEx\plugins into dnSpy.
-5. Copy .\libraries\Debug\mono-2.0-bdwgc.dll from this repo to \<Valheim>\MonoBleedingEdge\EmbedRuntime and overwrite the existing file.
-6. Now go to `Debug` -> `Start Debugging` and select Unity debug engine.
-Select your valheim.exe as the executable and hit OK.
-7. If you did set some breakpoints, the game will halt when it hits the breakpoint in memory and dnSpy will show you the objects in memory and lets you do much more useful stuff.

 ## V+ Conventions
 ### C#
 1. Please add all `Patch`ed methods to the file named for the type being patched.
 So if we patch a class type named `Humanoid`, add that patch to the `GameClasses/Humanoid.cs` file.